avivajpeyi/dev_site/content/posts/ozstar-notes/index.md

 ## Interactive Jobs

-If you want to test softwre that requires  GUI, MPI/Parallel/Multiple threads using interactive jobs may be useful.
+If you want to test software that requires  GUI, MPI/Parallel/Multiple threads using interactive jobs may be useful.
 Note that if you need a GUI -- you'll need to `ssh` with `-X`.

 Run the following to start an interactive job:
 ```bash